cosandr/go-motd/README.md

 Note that the BTRFS and ZFS space statistics are totals, that is to say, a RAID5 setup shows the used/total space across all drives.
 For example 3x4TB disks in RAIDZ1 show 10.91TB total, not the usable space which is about 7TB.

+You can dump the default config by passing an invalid path as the `-cfg` argument and using `-dump-config` at the same time.

+Configuration changed on 2020-05-29, automatic conversion can be done with [migrate.go](./tools/migrate.go).
+TL;DR of changes:
+- `global` section instead of being root level
+- `header` and `content` are now `pad_header` and `pad_content`
+- `failedOnly` is now `warnings_only`, I think this more clearly communicates what it does
+- All keys changed from camelCase to snake_case, follows yaml standards better

 ## Example

 ### All OK